ctrlplusb/react-universally/README.md

 Executes `eslint` (using the Airbnb config) against the src folder.
 Alternatively you could look to install the `eslint-loader` and integrate it into the `webpack` bundle process.

+### `npm run analyze`

+Creates an webpack-bundle-analyze session against the production build of the client bundle.
+This is super handy for figuring out just exactly what dependencies are being included within your bundle.
+Try clicking around, it's an awesome tool.

 ### `npm run flow`

 Executes `flow-bin`, performing flow based type checking on the source.
 If you really like flow I would recommend getting a plugin for your IDE.
 For Atom I recommend `flow-ide`.